 Saul was anointed as Israel's first king by Samuel, but he quickly became proud and disobedient.
 His rebellious nature caused God to choose another man to succeed him.
-God knew that David, the shepherd-boy from Bethlehem, was a man after His own heart, and so Samuel was sent to anoint the youngest son of Jesse, in place of Saul's.
+God knew that David, the shepherd-boy from Bethlehem, was a man after His own heart, and so Samuel was sent to anoint the youngest son of Jesse, in place of Saul.

 God blessed David, who became a mighty warrior.
-David's popularity made king Saul jealous and resentful.. and so this disgruntled man spent the last years of his life hunting David in the hills and caves of Judea, in order to kill him, and remove this threat to his kingly succession.
+David's popularity made king Saul jealous and resentful... and so this disgruntled man spent the last years of his life hunting David in the hills and caves of Judea in order to kill him and remove this threat to his kingly succession.
 Saul in his angry, jealous pride, was foolishly resisting the will of God.

-And so it was, as Saul pursued David with 3000 fighting men, into the wilderness of Engedi, he rested a while in the very cavern, in which David, himself was hiding!
-Encouraged by his own loyal servants, David crept over to the king, who was in a deep sleep, and secretly cut off the edge of his robe, before Saul awoke.
+And so it was, as Saul pursued David with 3000 fighting men into the wilderness of Engedi, he rested a while in the very cavern in which David himself was hiding!
+Encouraged by his own loyal servants, David crept over to the king who was in a deep sleep and secretly cut off the edge of his robe, before Saul awoke.

-His men had urged their king-in-waiting, to slaughter the sleeping Saul, who was determined to kill David and his followers: Behold, this is the day of which the LORD said to you, 'Behold; I am about to give your enemy into your hand, David was urged by his fellow fugitives, and you shall do to him as it seems good to you.
+His men had urged their king-in-waiting to slaughter the sleeping Saul who was determined to kill David and his followers, "Behold, this is the day of which the LORD said to you, 'Behold; I am about to give your enemy into your hand.'"
+David was urged by his fellow fugitives, "and you shall do to him as it seems good to you."

-Although he was the rightful heir to the throne, David, had received no instruction from the Lord to destroy his enemy, and could not bring himself to harm God's anointed king.
-Nevertheless, he quietly arose, crept up to his enemy's side and cut off the edge of Saul's robe with his dagger.
+Although he was the rightful heir to the throne, David, had received no instruction from the Lord to destroy his enemy and could not bring himself to harm God's anointed king.
+Nevertheless, he quietly arose, crept up to his enemy's side, and cut off the edge of Saul's robe with his dagger.
 David silently left the cave, demonstrating that his heart was right before the Lord.
-David acted wisely, by not taking the matter of his succession to the throne of Israel, into His own hands.
+David acted wisely by not taking the matter of his succession to the throne of Israel into His own hands.

-David also showed exemplary restraint when tempted to sin and demonstrated deep devotion to God, a desire to do His will.
+David also showed exemplary restraint when tempted to sin and demonstrated deep devotion to God and a desire to do His will.
 He exhibited a reverence for His holy name, which is rare and very beautiful, while Saul allowed jealousy and hatred to rule his heart and destroy his life.
 There is much in this story of David and Saul that provides an example how to live godly lives and what to avoid if we are to honour the Lord.

-May we learn from this great patriarch and his dealings with King Saul, and seek to be men and women after God's own heart, despite the difficulties and dangers we will encounter.
+May we learn from this great patriarch and his dealings with King Saul and seek to be men and women after God's own heart, despite the difficulties and dangers we will encounter.
 And may it be our heart's desire to walk humbly and trustingly before Him, all the days of our lives.

-Heavenly Father, thank You for Your word and the historical events that it contains, which so often sets an example of how to live a life that honours You, by walking in spirit and truth, OR being warned of what to avoid, if we are not to fall into the trap of living in the lust of the flesh, or walking in the pride of our own heart.
+Heavenly Father, thank You for Your Word and the historical events that it contains, which so often sets an example of how to live a life that honours You by walking in spirit and truth, or being warned of what to avoid if we are not to fall into the trap of living in the lust of the flesh, or walking in the pride of our own heart.
 I pray that I may be 'a man after God's own heart,' and become increasingly sensitive to the inner promptings of the Holy Spirit, so that I may carry out Your best will and purpose for my life.
-May all I do be to Your honour and glory - this I ask in Jesus' name, AMEN.
+May all I do be to Your honour and glory.
+This I ask in Jesus' name, AMEN.